 Thereafter though, Tooth and Nail starts to lose traction and falls into standard patterns.
 It becomes yet another film about people at siege from anarchic wasteland crazies.
 Director Mark Young creates a moderate brutality, although most of this was surpassed by the overwhelming bleakness of The Road a couple of years later, which has a fairly similar plot involving the fight for survival and also featured cannibalistic crazies.
 Young creates some conflict but you are still left with the feeling that everything here could have been pushed for more than it is.

 The film brings in some moderately well-known names – Robert Carradine as The Professor; Michael Madsen and British footballer turned actor Vinnie Jones as cannibal crazies; Michael Kelly, a rising supporting actor in films like Changeling (2008) and Man of Steel (2013), as one of the members of the community – but most of these are small roles as though the film lacked the budget to afford the actors for more than a few days at a time.
 The rest of the show is divided among the youth cast who all give strong and reasonable performances, with Nicole DuPort in particular showing herself up as a name to watch out for.

 Tooth and Nail was the third film for Mark Young who has made a number of other works of genre interest.
-These include Southern Gothic (2007) about an undead preacher, the hostage drama/serial killer film The Killing Jar (2010), the monster movie Feral (2017) and the afterlife comedy Limbo (2019).
+These include Southern Gothic (2007) about an undead preacher, the hostage drama/serial killer film The Killing Jar (2010), the monster movie Feral (2017) and the afterlife film Limbo (2019).